Good News Bible

-Good News Bible (GNB), also called the Good News Translation (GNT) in the United States, is an English translation of the Bible by the American Bible Society.
-The New Testament was first published under the name Good News for Modern Man in 1966.
-It was anglicised into British English by the British and Foreign Bible Society with the use of metric measurements for the Commonwealth market.
-It was formerly known as Today's English Version (TEV), but in 2001 was renamed the Good News Translation in the U.S., because the American Bible Society wished to improve the GNB's image as a translation where it had a public perception as a paraphrase.
-Despite the official terminology, it is still often referred to as the Good News Bible in the United States.
+Good News Bible (GNB), formerly named Today’s English Version, and also called the Good News Translation (GNT) in the United States, is an English translation of the Bible by the American Bible Society.
+It was anglicised by the British and Foreign Bible Society with the use of metric measurements for the Commonwealth market.
 It is a multi-denominational translation, with editions used by many Christian denominations.
 It is published by HarperCollins, a subsidiary of News Corp.

 Beginnings

 The beginnings of the Good News Bible can be traced to requests made by people in Africa and the Far East for a version of the Bible that was easier to read.
 In 1961, a home missions board also made a request for the same type of translation.
 Besides these requests, the GNB was born out of the translation theories of linguist Eugene Nida, the Executive Secretary of the American Bible Society's Translations Department.
 In the 1960s, Nida envisioned a new style of translation called dynamic equivalence.
 That is, the meaning of the Hebrew and Greek would be expressed in a translation "thought for thought" rather than "word for word".
 The dynamic theory was inspired by a Spanish translation for Latin American native peoples.

 The American Bible Society, impressed with Nida's theories, decided to use them.
-Due to these requests and Nida's theories, Robert Bratcher (who was at that time an employee at the American Bible Society) did a sample translation of the Gospel of Mark.
+Due to these requests and Nida's theories, Robert Bratcher (who was at that time an employee at the American Bible Society), did a sample translation of the Gospel of Mark.
 This later led to a translation of the full New Testament.
 The result, titled Good News for Modern Man: The New Testament in Today's English Version, was released in 1966 as a 599-page paperback with a publication date of January 1, 1966.
 It received a mass marketing effort with copies even being made available through grocery store chains.
-The New Testament would see second, third, and fourth editions released in 1967, 1971, and 1976, respectively.
+The New Testament would see second, third, and fourth editions released in 1967, 1971, and 1976, respectively..